Allie Auton Flaunts Bronze Cleavage In Plunging Bra

-Allie Auton flaunted her bombshell curves on her Instagram page by sharing another workout-clad photo to her feed.
-The post was added to her page on July 29 and captured her in an eye-catching set.
+Allie Auton flaunted her bombshell curves in another workout-clad photo on her Instagram page.
+The post was added on July 29 and captured her in an eye-catching set.

 The photo saw Allie posed indoors in front of a wide array of products.
-A geotag in the update indicated that she was in Brisbane, Queensland, Australia and in the caption of the photo, she provided instructions on how to enter a giveaway that she was taking part in with Luxe Fitness.
+A geotag in the update indicated that she was in Brisbane, Queensland, Australia, and in the caption of the photo, she provided instructions on how to enter a giveaway that she was taking part in with Luxe Fitness.
 Some of the products that were included in the giveaway were makeup brushes, protein powder, and bath bombs.

 Allie sat on the ground and held a white box in her hand as she focused her attention on the product.
 She posed in front of a white wall that featured a plasma TV while a plant with a wicker basket appeared in the corner.
 The shelf below the television was blank aside from a diffuser.

-Allieopted for a sexy workout set that included a plunging bra that offered more than a free tease of cleavage.
-The piece had thin straps that stretched over her shoulders, and its bright orange color helped to accentuate her allover glow.
+Allie opted for a sexy workout set that included a plunging bra that offered more than a free tease of cleavage.
+The piece had thin straps that stretched over her shoulders, and its bright orange color helped accentuate her allover glow.
 The middle of the garment was ruched while the bottom had a thick band that was tight on her ribs.
 Only a sliver of her abs was able to be seen.

-The bottom of her ensemble was just and hot and featured a pair of tiny spandex.
+The bottom of her ensemble was just as hot and featured a pair of tiny spandex.
 The shorts featured a high waistband that was worn snug on her small midsection, and its short length showed off her bronze thighs.

 View this post on Instagram